Independent set and matching permutations: Independent set permutations

-the first inequality via some elementary rearrangements, and the second via the standard fact that the alternating sum of binomial coefficients is $0$.
+the last equality following from the standard fact that the alternating sum of binomial coefficients is $0$.
 This shows that $M\overline{M}$ is the identity, and so the inverse of $M$ is as claimed.

-Since $\vec{a}=M^{-1}\vec{m}$ we have
+Since $\vec{a}^{(m)}=M^{-1}\vec{m}$ we have

 For $m \geq 3$ and $k \geq 2$, it is easily checked that the sequence